Your Cart

 7. Limit alcohol.
 When it comes to flare-ups from alcohol, red wine may be the biggest culprit.
 If you choose to drink, consider beverages other than red wine, and limit your intake to one or two drinks with a cold glass of water in between.

 8. Protect your face from wind and cold.
 Wearing a scarf is a great option for protecting your skin against the elements.
-Look for scarves made of silk or acrylic, and avoid wool and other rough-feeling fabrics, as these can trigger a flare-up.
+Look for scarves made of silk or acrylic, and avoid wool and other rough-feeling fabrics, as these can trigger a rosacea flare-ups.

 Leave a comment